 The pledge of commitment, "until death do us part" is uttered somewhat glibly; now, the "parting" is filled with undeniable sorrow.
 You can find specific ideas for actions you can take to cope with your loss here.

 Bereavement is not best faced in isolation; we all need at least one or two supportive people around us.
-Young Widow - Chapter Two and Parents without Partners provide online resources and links to local chapters.
+Parents without Partners provides online resources and links to local chapters.
 Most communities also have a group named Widowed Persons Service or similar.
 You can search the internet for "widowed persons service (your city or county name)" or contact your local member firm of Selected Independent Funeral Homes to discover this resource in your community.
 You might also try connecting with a widow-to-widow online forum such as Widowed Village or WidowNet.
 Or, you can download our free brochure on How to Find a Grief Support Group.

 Learning to live again without your lifemate is an enormous challenge, so reading the perspectives of others who have made the journey can be helpful.
 Many widowed people have found these books to be particularly insightful: